 Pursuant to the Arrangement, the Fund became the holder of all of the issued and outstanding Class I shares of Boyd ("Boyd Class I Shares") and Boyd Group Holdings Inc. ("BGHI") became the holder of all of the issued and outstanding Class II shares of Boyd ("Boyd Class II Shares").
 Boyd's authorized and issued share capital also included an unlimited number of Class III shares ("Boyd Class III Shares"), none of which were issued on the date the Arrangement became effective.
 For a more detailed description of Boyd's authorized and issued share capital, please see page 30 of the Prospectus, under the heading "Description of Share Capital", which description is incorporated by reference herein.
 On May 30, 2005 the articles of Boyd were amended to modify the attributes of the Class I Shares.
-The change was done to enable the Fund and Boyd to change the level of distributions and dividends and maintain equality between unitholders of the Fund and shareholders of BGI.1 On October 31, 2007 the articles of Boyd were amended to create an unlimited number of Class IV shares ("Boyd Class IV Shares") in order to facilitate the resumption of distributions.
-For a more detailed description of the Fund's authorized and issued unit capital, please see Note 21 to the consolidated financial statements included on pages 80-81 of the Fund's 2016 Annual Report, which description is incorporated by reference herein.
+The change was done to enable the Fund and Boyd to change the level of distributions and dividends and maintain equality between unitholders of the Fund and shareholders of Boyd Group Inc. ("BGI").1 On October 31, 2007 the articles of Boyd were amended to create an unlimited number of Class IV shares ("Boyd Class IV Shares") in order to facilitate the resumption of distributions.
+For a more detailed description of the Fund's authorized and issued unit capital, please see Note 21 to the consolidated financial statements included on page 83 of the Fund's 2017 Annual Report, which description is incorporated by reference herein.

-As of March 21, 2017 there were 18,065,558 Units of the Fund issued and outstanding.
+As of March 20, 2018 there were 19,668,601 Units of the Fund issued and outstanding.

-As of March 21, 2017 there were 18,065,558 Class I Shares and 2,062,863 Class II Shares of Boyd issued and outstanding, all of which are owned by the Fund and BGHI, respectively.
+As of March 20, 2018 there were 19,668,601 Class I Shares and 2,062,863 Class II Shares of Boyd issued and outstanding, all of which are owned by the Fund and BGHI, respectively.
 There are presently no issued and outstanding Class III Shares.
-The Company also has 78,730 issued and outstanding Class IV Shares, of which 20,921 were issued on January 4, 2016 as part of the conversion and redemption of the 2012 Debentures (see Convertible Debt Offerings).
+The Company also has 162,230 issued and outstanding Class IV Shares, of which 83,500 were issued and 20,921 were issued as part of the conversion and redemption of the 2014 and 2012 Debentures respectively (see Convertible Debt Offerings).
 The Fund owns 100% of the issued and outstanding Class I and Class IV Shares of Boyd.
 BGHI owns 100% of the issued and outstanding Class II Shares of Boyd.
 BGHI is controlled by the Fund.